tensorpack/tensorpack/docs/tutorial/extend/input-source.md

 	Come from some ZeroMQ pipe, where the reading/preprocessing may happen in a different process or even a different machine.

 Typically, we recommend using `DataFlow + QueueInput` as it's good for most use cases.
+`QueueInput` and `StagingInput` can help you hide the copy latency to TF and then to GPU.
 If your data has to come from a separate process for whatever reasons, use `ZMQInput`.

 If you need to use TF reading ops directly, either define a `tf.data.Dataset` and use `TFDatasetInput`, or use `TensorInput`.